-Are there too many women in medicine?November 30th, 2011 in Other /
+Are there too many women in medicine?November 30, 2011 in Medicine & Health / Other

 In the UK, women doctors are set to outnumber their male counterparts by 2017.
 The press has dubbed the rise "worrying" and "bad for medicine" but in an editorial published by Student BMJ today, Maham Khan asks is medicine becoming overfeminised and is having too many female doctors bad practice?

 Jane Dacre, Medical School Director at University College London, believes feminisation is a fact, but disagrees that medicine is becoming overfeminised and suggests that the rise of women doctors is bridging the gender divide.
 "I don't think we have yet reached an era of feminisation.
 What we are doing is reaching equality," she says.

 Many studies show women dominate in specialties such as general practice, paediatrics, and palliative care, but some branches of medicine, such as cardiology and general surgery, remain closed or unattractive to women, according to consultant cardiologist, Professor Jean McEwan.

 Other prominent professors agree that women are not reaching the highest positions, and research shows that, unfortunately, a gender pay gap still exists in medicine.

 "Medicine is not a profession of gender equality," says Anita Holdcroft, Emeritus Professor of anaesthesia at Imperial College.
 "Research shows women often feel uncomfortable in negotiations over pay.
 But yet they are doing the work.
 And the percentage of women who apply for clinical excellence awards is less than men."
 She suggests we need to think about how to overcome some of these gender barriers and enable women to "become visible."